 Ghana is located in West Africa and is easily accessible by road from most countries in the region.
 Ghana shares borders on the north with Burkina Faso, the east with Togo, the west with Ivory Coast and to the south, the Atlantic Ocean.

 Ghana is increasingly becoming the hub in West Africa for lots of international flights, due to her rapid economic growth, recent oil find, the peace she enjoys and above all, the warmth and hospitality of her people.
 Several airlines offer flights from 2 to 7 times weekly to and from Accra, the capital.

 There are couple of domestic airlines in Ghana you can travel on to number of cities within the country.
-These include Starbow Airlines, and Africa World Airlines.
+These include Africa World Airlines and PassionAir.

 Ghana like most African countries has a tropical climate and can get quite warm.
 This can be a little uncomfortable for the first time visitor, so we recommend that you bring along light cotton clothes, sunglasses, sun screens and hats.

 We recommend that you purchase travel insurance before the trip since the cost is not included in our tour packages.

 Yellow Fever inoculation is mandatory requirement for entry to Ghana and you need to show your card at the point of entry.
 We also recommend that you take Malaria precautions, so please consult your personal Physician or the CDC (Center for Disease Control) for advice.
 You should also bring along mosquito repellents, especially one that is comfortable on the skin.
 It is advisable to rub it on your body every time you are outdoors and also bring along wet wipes